 Abstract

 Hepcidin is the hyposideremic hormone regulating iron metabolism.
 It is a defensin-like disulfide-bonded peptide with antimicrobial activity.
 The main site of hepcidin production is the liver where its synthesis is modulated by iron, inflammation and erythropoietic signaling.
-However, hepcidin locally produced in several peripheral organs, seems to be an important actor for the maintenance of iron homeostasis in these organs.
+However, hepcidin locally produced in several peripheral organs seems to be an important actor for the maintenance of iron homeostasis in these organs.
 This review highlights the presence of peripheral hepcidin and its potential functions.
 Understanding the role of extrahepatic hepcidin could be of great physiological and therapeutic importance for several specific pathologies.

 Key words: hepcidin; extrahepatic hepcidin; iron metabolism; bacterial infection; inflammation